Free Construction Cover Letter Examples & Templates

 Use your introduction to highlight your achievements.

 Start by clearly establishing why you are a great candidate for the role.
 Provide some extra detail on any specialties that you have outlined in your resume.
-It needs to be short and concise, so consider using bullet points to make statements of skills more impactful.
+It needs to be short and concise, so consider using bullet points to make statements of resume skills more impactful.

 Tell the hiring manager you’re the best fit for the role.